plank/laravel-mediable/README.md

 ### Media Paths & URLs

-`Media` instances keep track of the location of their file and are able to generate a number of paths and URLs relative to the file.
+`Media` records keep track of the location of their file and are able to generate a number of paths and URLs relative to the file.
 Consider the following example:

 *config/filesystems.php*